UK Council for Psychotherapy

 Counselling London, Camden, Kings Cross - living to the full potential

 Frozen In Time, Locked, Trapped, Fixated Only In The Present Moment, Accompanying Ourselves "In The Moment" With Awareness, Presence, Imagination, Reflection Life is unpredictable and some of us may only want to experience the spontaneity of the present (frequently benefiting our creativity), that everything is only about right now and so immediate, experiencing what reality is moment by moment - what we so preciously feel in each moment, without thinking about the context, any consequences.
 Yet we know there is more to our life than only what's happening in the moment or in the instant as if short-termism is everything (see also Taking The Long Way Home).
 Anxious inside and stuck, trapped only in the moment (or to remove any pressures, overwhelment) we may go to a safe, familiar place (often daydreaming), struggle to think ahead for more than a minute (maybe losing a sense of time) and shut ourself off from doing important things, procrastinating (often over time management), as if our will is trapped.
 In our impulsivity (see also Counselling For ADHD, Counselling For ADD - Familiar Experiences) we can feel stimulated only by the immediate and react, respond without thought, reflection.
 As if life is only a sprint, we can do things for the short term, present benefit, yet future detriment.
 We may have a tendency to act on any impulse or compulsion we have (maybe oversharing our thoughts, feelings), struggling to have awareness, learn what we need to learn, make meaning of our past or present experiences (see also Mindfulness).
 We may also believe that being real, authentic means that we must follow our initial feelings - share them all, our basic impulses, urges, give in to bad motives, because they exist, which can ultimately be self-sabotaging.
-It may also be important for us to utilise our capacity to reflect, have free will to look where we have been, decide where we want to go, have perspective, plan, have presence or think about our future aspirations.
+It may also be important for us to utilise our capacity to reflect, to look where we have been, decide where we want to go, have perspective, plan, have presence and think about our future aspirations.
 It can be a conscious challenge to allow ourselves to experience life simply as it is, deciding where to place our attention, be present with our self in the moment, reflecting on our past and forming our thinking about our future and potential when we need to and take action.
 Deep grief can keep us locked in the present moment and we may experience time blindness (locked out of the past, future), yet we may feel frozen inside.
-Time can merge (as if stuck in a daydream, every day merges into one), when the past, present and future conflate as one, and for those of us traumatised (it may be as if we space out, tune out, go numb, numb our feelings, are in a daze, experience lethargy - close off, shut down, bottle things up, switch off) as if there was no yesterday, tomorrow.
-The therapy may include expanding our imagination, activate the experience that the past is different to the present and future, and that our imagination can let us see ourself on paths not yet written, or to re-write ones that we believe were unchangeable by re-conceptualising the past, future and our own word internally, so we can see new possibilities, paths, feel liberated.
+Time can merge (as if stuck in a daydream, where every day merges into one), when the past, present and future conflate as one, and for those of us traumatised it may be as if we space out, tune out, go numb, numb our feelings, are in a daze, experience lethargy - close off, shut down, bottle things up, switch off.
+It can be as if there was no yesterday, or will be a tomorrow.
+The therapy may include expanding our imagination, activating the experience that the past is different to the present and future, and that our imagination can let us see ourself on paths not yet written, or to re-write ones that we believe were unchangeable by re-conceptualising the past, future and our own internal world,, so we can see new possibilities, paths, feel liberated with free will.

 We had the experience but missed the meaning.
 T.S.Eliot